-Mihaela Martin (violin), Conrad Muck (violin), Michael Barenboim (viola), Frans Helmerson (violoncello)
+Mihaela Martin (violin), Conrad Muck (violin), Blythe Engstroem (viola), Frans Helmerson (violoncello)

 The Michelangelo Quartet was formed in 2002 by four musicians distinguished as soloists, chamber musicians and teachers, who share an irresistible desire to play together the greatest repertoire of all.